 The evaporator fan, in a cooler, continues to run as the temperature drops to 35 degrees.
 In addition there maybe light frost build up on the evaporator.
 This is normal, since the coil in the evaporator is about 10 degrees colder than the 35 degree air entering it.

 The Thermostat is Satisfied

-Heat is absorbed through the walls of the commercial walk in cooler, from door openings and from the product.
+Heat is absorbed through the walls of the box, from door openings and from the product.
 Therefore the temperature continues to rise.
 Any frost that was built up on the evaporator will melt now.
 In addition the air needs to be at least 35 degrees for dependable defrost.

 This is an important point.
 Above all if the walk in does not shut off at the set point temperature, the compressor will not cut off and evaporator can not defrost.
 This can be caused by the thermostat being set too low or failing.
 After that liquid refrigerant can make it back to the compressor and cause compressor failure causing a repair.

-The air in the walk in commercial cooler continues to warm until it reaches 40 degrees.
+The air in the box continues to warm until it reaches 40 degrees.
 After that the thermostat calls for cooling again in a commercial cooler.

 Walk in Cooler Colors